bloominstituteoftechnology/web-module-project-class-components/README.md

 - Allow for a todo to be toggled when clicking on an item.
 - Allow for a todo be be added when submitting the todo form component.
-- Allow for completed todos to be cleared when clicking the clear completed button.
+- Allow for completed todos to be filtered out when clicking the clear completed button.

 ***Make sure to complete your tasks one at a time and complete test each task before proceding forward.***